 Preparation for law school

 Students enter law school either directly from Trinity or within a few years after graduation.
 While no specific undergraduate course work is required, the competition is keen and the quality of academic work submitted by the student must be high.
-Since law school applicants must demonstrate a strong background in writing and research as well as critical analysis, students are urged to include in their program of study such courses as English, American history, logic, mathematics, political science, sociology, and economics.
-Advisers on legal careers are Adrienne Fulco, associate professor of legal and policy studies, and Kevin McMahon, John R. Reitemeyer Professor of Political Science.
+Since law school applicants must demonstrate strong background in writing and research as well as critical analysis, students are urged to include in their program of study such courses as English, American history, logic, mathematics, political science, sociology, and economics.
+Advisers on legal careers are Adrienne Fulco, associate professor of public policy and law, and Kevin McMahon, John R. Reitemeyer Professor of Political Science.

 Preparation for graduate business school